dragoncoder047/aelith/README.md

 ## TODO

-* [ ] Add controls on call/cc to pop up a menu for editing the radius, changing the mode (throw or not), turn on or off autorecapture, etc.
 * [X] Finish writing man pages for all the types of continuations
   * [ ] Do translations
 * [ ] Use firewall somewhere else